docknetwork/planning/rfc/0003-schema.md

     }
 }
 ```
-In the above schema, the JSON object can have additional properties but they have to be of JSON type
+In the above schema, the JSON object can have additional properties but they have to be of bool type
 ```json
 // This is valid as no additional property
 {